coderunner/coriolis-mystic-disturbances-compendium/README.md

 Use the following manifest link to install the module: https://raw.githubusercontent.com/coderunner/coriolis-mystic-disturbances-compendium/main/module.json.

-Once installed, _mystic disturbances_ can be found in the compendium section under _Items_.
+Once installed, _mystic disturbances_ can be found in the compendium section under _Item_.

 ![Compendium](https://i.imgur.com/Ys0OE1O.png?1)